alrightalrightalrightalrightalright/sarcasm-switch/README.md

 # Usage
+- run .exe file
-to enable/disable use ctrl + f1 combination
+- press ctrl + f1 to activate
+- AnD TYpE wHatEVEr yOu wANt JuSt LikE thIS